 - Select the network operators:

-- Select 1GLOBAL as your network provider.
-If no such option exists, please contact our Customer Support Agents.
+- Select your network provider.
+If no such option exists, please get in touch with our Customer Support Agents.

 Enable and disable Flight Mode